What are Homeopathic Remedies?

 Herbal remedies require you to use leaves, barks, flowers, and roots.
 You have to use an alcohol or glycerin extract to combine those natural ingredients and utilize them to their full potential.
 You can also make herbal tea, which uses real parts of a plant, or a decoction, which only contains barks and roots after the extraction.
 Or, you can create an herbal capsule and consume the natural ingredients that way.

-Homeopathic remedies, on the other hand, are a lot different than herbal remedies.
+Homeopathic treatments, on the other hand, are a lot different than herbal remedies.
 You can’t ingest them in their natural state.
-These plants are toxic until you dilute them thousands of times.
+These plants are toxic, so they must be highly diluted for you to use them

 Herbal remedies are very easy for you to create in your natural environment if you live in an area where herbs grow.
 Homeopathic remedies, however, require much more effort.